ArcticWATCH-ERC/ArcticWATCH-ERC.github.io/pages/4_Positions.md

 tags: [Page]
 ---

 There are no open positions for this project at the moment.
 However, spontaneous applications are always welcome and will be reviewed on a case-by-case basis.
-Reach out to (François Massonnet)[francois.massonnet@uclouvain.be] if you are interested in working with us on these topics
+Reach out to [François Massonnet][mailto:francois.massonnet@uclouvain.be] if you are interested in working with us on these topics